robinbb/baseimage-docker/README.md

-# A minimal Ubuntu (16.04 - Xenial) base image modified for Docker-friendliness
+# A minimal Ubuntu (18.04 - Bionic) base image modified for Docker-friendliness

 _Baseimage-docker only consumes 8.3 MB RAM and is much more powerful than Busybox or Alpine.
 See why below._